 Learn about the best cozy book series to curl up with when you have a moment to yourself.
 Get ideas about which cozy book series to start next by perusing this list of popular selections.
 Whether relaxing in a lawn chair, cozying up on a rainy spring afternoon, or cuddling up in the chill of winter, a relaxing cozy book series can be a great escape.
+These would make great gifts for a beach-themed gift basket or for anyone going on vacation.
 Whenever I have some time to catch up on the series I follow, these are the ones I turn to.
 I know they will provide me with intriguing plots to mull over while performing mindless tasks, and allow me to follow the fictional lives of characters I have grown fond of.
 Each of these series takes place in a location far from my home and gives me the chance to vary my surroundings, if only in my mind.
 Ready to join me as I adventure to faraway places from the comfort of a cozy reading spot?
 Let’s get started!

 What is a Cozy Series?

 A cozy series is a type of mystery series that is characterized by a relaxing, welcoming atmosphere and a focus on amateur detectives solving crimes in small, idyllic communities.
 Cozy series often have a light, gentle tone and avoid graphic violence or explicit language.
 The characters in cozy series are often likable and relatable, and the stories often involve elements of romance and humor.
 Cozy series are often set in picturesque locations such as quaint villages, cozy inns, or charming bookstores, and the mysteries are often solved through logical deduction and the gathering of clues, rather than through action or violence.